Key arrests so far from the Capitol riot - KVIA

 A criminal complaint states that Cudd and another person were photographed inside the Capitol and that Cudd livestreamed a video on Facebook sometime after the actual forced entry of the building.

-Don Flanary, Cudd’s lawyer, tells CNN that she “was arrested by the FBI this (Wednesday) morning and brought before a magistrate in Midland.”
+Don Flanary, Cudd’s lawyer, told CNN that she “was arrested by the FBI this (Wednesday) morning and brought before a magistrate in Midland.”
 She has been released on bond.

 Derrick Evans